How do Banks Conduct Credit Card Fraud Investigations? Who Sets the Rules for Fraud Claims?

 While the bank wants to move fast, it can take up to 90 days to investigate the charge and complete an initial chargeback; the process can take even longer if the merchant decides to fight the dispute.
 This is called representment: the merchant literally “re-presents” the transaction to the issuer, along with evidence to support their claim that the transaction was legitimate, and should be upheld.

-With representment, the bank must repeat their investigation, taking any additional evidence into account.
+With representment, the bank must repeat their credit card fraud investigation.
+They must take any new evidence into account as part of this process.
 All totaled, it’s not uncommon for the chargeback process to take six months or more to resolve.

 The 2021 Chargeback Field Report